cremich/cdk-project-rules/README.md

 A collection of versioned project rules to enhance CDK application development with Amazon Q Developer.

+## Call for AWS Community Contributions

+> **We need your expertise!** This project is actively seeking contributions from AWS Community members.
+While this is only a start to establish a foundation of CDK best practices, we recognize that the collective wisdom of the community will make these rules more robust, comprehensive, and valuable.
+Whether you have insights on specific AWS services, architectural patterns, security considerations, or performance optimizations - your experience can help shape these guidelines and benefit the entire CDK developer community.

 ## Overview

 This repository provides a set of standardized project rules that can be used with Amazon Q Developer to improve the development experience when working with AWS Cloud Development Kit (CDK).
 These rules help developers follow best practices, maintain consistency, and accelerate development of CDK applications.